-- The SAT is administered seven times a year in the U.S. at test centers throughout the country.
+- The SAT is typically administered seven times a year in the U.S. at test centers throughout the country.
 See SAT test dates.

 - Most students take the SAT for the first time in spring of their junior year; some take it again in fall of senior year.
-Learn more about when to take the SAT.

 - Students can take the SAT as many times as they like; we recommend taking it at least twice.